Miccosukee tribe seizes non-native dad's newborn in hospital

-MIAMI (AP) - A clash between the authority of a sovereign Indian nation and non-native officials is shaping up in Florida, where tribal police entered a hospital in Miami to seize a newborn from her parents, a Miccosukee mother and a white father.
+MIAMI (AP) - A tribal court for a sovereign Indian nation in Florida ordered the return of an infant Thursday that was taken from her parents, a Miccosukee mother and a white father, at a Miami-area hospital.

+The girl's father, Justin Johnson, told the Miami Herald that the decision was made after an hourslong hearing at the tribal court on the Miccosukee reservation.

-Two days after the girl was born, tribal detectives entered Baptist Hospital in Kendall, which is outside the tribe's reservation in the Everglades, and took Ingrid Ronan Johnson from her parents, Rebecca Sanders and Justin Johnson.
-The Miami Herald reported that the Miccosukee police were accompanied by Miami-Dade officers and carried a court order.
+Two days after the girl's March 16 birth, tribal detectives entered Baptist Hospital, which is outside the tribe's reservation in the Everglades, and took Ingrid Ronan Johnson from her parents, Rebecca Sanders and Johnson.
+The Herald reported that the Miccosukee police were accompanied by Miami-Dade officers and carried a court order.
 Miami-Dade now says its officers were misled.

-The parents have filed complaints with police, prosecutors and the U.S. Bureau of Indian Affairs, saying the tribal order was concocted by the baby's grandmother, Betty Osceola, to keep Johnson out of the girl's life.
-The tribal order grants custody to Osceola.
+The parents spent four days telling police, prosecutors and the U.S. Bureau of Indian Affairs that the tribal order was concocted by the baby's grandmother, Betty Osceola, to keep Johnson out of the girl's life.
+The tribal order granted custody to Osceola.

-"I'm still trying to wrap my head around how this has happened," Johnson, 36, told the newspaper.
+"I'm still trying to wrap my head around how this has happened," Johnson said earlier.
 "I can't even begin to explain how hard this has been.
 I don't see how people of the Miccosukee tribe can look me in the face and tell me this is OK."

 Sanders, 28, said she too feels like she has no rights.
 "I thought the tribe was to protect its people, not use its own rulings to control its people," she told the Herald.

+No phone listing could be found for Osceola in a public records search by the Associated Press

-Fort Lauderdale attorney Bradford Cohen, who represents Sanders, said the baby is missing critical bonding time with her mother.
+Fort Lauderdale attorney Bradford Cohen, who represents Sanders, said the baby was missing critical bonding time with her mother.

 "We don't know the health of the baby.
 We don't know if she is receiving proper care," Cohen said.